 June – October / Mid December – February, but we are open through out the year.

-We take only one booking at a time giving you the exclusive use of whole camp to enjoy by yourself and/or with friends.
+We take only one booking at a time giving you the exclusive and private use of whole camp to enjoy by yourself.

 Length of stay